For an independent provider:

 If you are a part of a practice group in DrChrono, but you want to bill out independently you will enter in your rendering NPI number as well as the billing NPI number you will be using.
 This will most likely be the same as your rendering NPI number.

-To see where to enter in your NPI number and Tax ID please go to the following article: Entering in NPI number and Tax ID
+To see where to enter in your NPI number and Tax ID please refer to the following article: Entering in NPI number and Tax ID

 If you are in a practice group and have multiple tax ID#'s and billing NPI numbers to bill from you will have to set up an office attaching the numbers you would like to use (typically this will be an organizational NPI number).
 Please use the following article to see where to enter in this information: Adding an NPI and Tax ID to an office location